bushrashaikh72/Beginner-Level-project/README.md

 **Features:**
 - Interactive user interface with number and operation buttons
 - Display screen to show current input and results
-- Supports addition, subtraction, multiplication, and division
+- Supports  basic math operations.

 **Technologies Used:**
 - HTML